 American Capital is currently our sole stockholder.
-Simultaneously with the pricing of this offering, we entered into a stock purchase agreement with American Capital pursuant to which it agreed to purchase \$100 million of our common stock at the initial public offering price (or 5,000,000 shares) in a private placement, subject to and concurrently with the completion of this offering.
-This agreement contains customary representations, covenants and conditions.
+Simultaneously with the completion of this offering, we will enter into a stock purchase agreement with American Capital pursuant to which it will agree to purchase \$50 million of our common stock at the initial public offering price in a private placement.
+This agreement will contain customary representations, covenants and conditions.
+As a result of this purchase and our grant of shares of restricted common stock to American Capital, as a component of our Manager's compensation, American Capital will own approximately % of our common stock upon completion of this offering (or approximately % if the underwriters exercise their over-allotment option in full).

 We and our Manager will enter into a management agreement, pursuant to which our Manager will manage our day-to-day operations.
-We will pay our Manager a monthly management fee and will reimburse our Manager for certain expenses.
-Our Manager will earn a management fee regardless of the performance of our investments.
+We will pay our Manager a monthly base management fee and quarterly incentive compensation and will reimburse our Manager for certain expenses.
+Our Manager will earn a base management fee regardless of the performance of our investments.
 See "Our Manager, American Capital and the Management Agreement-Our Management Agreement" for more information regarding the services our Manager will provide to us and the fees we will pay to our Manager.
-Because neither we nor our Manager will have any employees, our Manager will enter into an administrative services agreement with American Capital pursuant to which our Manager will be able to utilize American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities.
+Because neither we nor our Manager will have any employees, our Manager will enter into an administrative services agreement with American Capital or an American Capital affiliate pursuant to which our Manager will be able to utilize American Capital's employees, infrastructure, business relationships, management expertise and capital raising capabilities.

-We and American Capital will enter into a registration rights agreement with regard to the common stock owned by American Capital upon completion of this offering.
-Pursuant to the registration rights agreement, we will grant to American Capital (i) unlimited demand registration rights to have these shares registered for resale and (ii) the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering so long as we retain our Manager as our manager.
-American Capital's registration rights with respect to 2,500,000 of the 5,000,000 shares of common stock that it purchases in the private placement simultaneously with this offering will only begin to apply three years after the date of this prospectus.
+We, American Capital and our Manager will enter into a registration rights agreement with regard to the common stock owned by American Capital upon completion of this offering and any shares of common stock that our Manager may elect to receive as a part of its incentive compensation, or that American Capital receives as stock-based compensation, under the management agreement or otherwise.
+Pursuant to the registration rights agreement, we will grant to American Capital and our Manager (i) unlimited demand registration rights to have these shares registered for resale, and (ii) in certain circumstances, the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering so long as we retain our Manager as our manager.
+American Capital's registration rights with respect to the \$50 million of common stock that it will purchase simultaneously with this offering will only begin to apply three years after the date of this prospectus.
 Notwithstanding the foregoing, any registration will be subject to cutback provisions and we will be permitted to suspend the use, from time to time, of the prospectus that is part of the registration statement (and therefore suspend sales under the registration statement) for certain periods, referred to as "blackout periods."